decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-28-early-stopping-lower bounds.md

 ***Definition 2:*** *Two Almost Same (AS) configurations are **Failure Free Different (FFD)** if the failure free continuation of one configuration leads to a different decision value than the failure free continuation of the other configuration.*

-In other words, two configurations are AS but FFD if the state of all parties except for one are the same, and continuing one without faults leads to a different decision value than doing so with the other.
+In other words, two configurations are *AS but FFD* if the state of all parties except for one are the same, and continuing one without faults leads to a different decision value than doing so with the other.

 ## Models

-There are slightly different lower bounds for 3 different models:
+There are slightly different lower bounds for 3 different adversary models and problems:

-***Early Stopping for Consensus under Crashes with Fixed First ($ES{-}C{-}Cfix$)*** : Here we study early stopping for consensus where the first message sent in the round a party is crashed is fixed.
+***Early Stopping for Consensus under Crashes with Fixed First ($ES{-}C{-}Cfix$)*** : Early stopping for consensus in protocols where the first message sent in the round a party is crashed is fixed.
 Note this models includes omission failures and also deterministic protocols that always follow the same sending order.

-***Early Deciding for Uniform Consensus under Crashes with Fixed First ($ED{-}UC{-}Cfix$)*** : Here we study early deciding for [uniform consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) in the same fault model above where the first message sent in the round a party is crashed is fixed.
+***Early Deciding for Uniform Consensus under Crashes with Fixed First ($ED{-}UC{-}Cfix$)*** : Early deciding for [uniform consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) in the same fault model above where the first message sent in the round a party is crashed is fixed.

-***Early Stopping for Consensus under Crashes ($ES{-}C{-}C$)*** : Here we study the standard crash model where parties can decide the order of messages sent in each round (potentially as a function of its state).
+***Early Stopping for Consensus under Crashes ($ES{-}C{-}C$)*** : The standard crash model where parties can decide the order of messages sent in each round (potentially as a function of its state).

 ## The $f=0$ case